 One of the topic that will be discussed will be on pfSense.
 For educational and testing purpose, pfSense can be installed on a Virtual Box.

 Bio: Philipp Buehler, Co-founder and consultant at Sysfivehas designed and implemented firewall technology which is used by many products such as Apple Macbook Pro, smart phones and firewalls which protect many large enterprises around the world.

-Some days back, I was brewing up some plans to optimise my website source codes, HTTP headers, latency and other security aspects.
+Some days back, I was brewing up some plans to optimize my website source codes, HTTP headers, latency, and other security aspects.
 I had to carry out some analysis and research using some tools available on the internet.
 I should admit that, at first, it looked pretty simple, but it was not.
 For instance, I did not permit myself to directly modify the production environment.
-So, I had to migrate it on a pre-production environment.
+So, I had to migrate it to a pre-production environment.
 Page caching was yet another issue which could trick oneself after modifications.